francescomaiomascio/francescomaiomascio/README.md

   />
 </p>

-I work on **runtime architectures** for AI-enabled systems.
+I design and study **runtime architectures** for AI-enabled systems.

-I am interested in what happens *after* inference: how systems **execute**, persist, fail, recover, and remain governable over time.
+My focus is not on models or prompts, but on what happens *after inference*: how systems **execute**, persist state, fail, recover, and remain governable over time.

-Rather than treating AI as a standalone artifact,
-I study it as a **component embedded in long-running software systems**, where authority, lifecycle, and side effects are explicit by design.

-## Architectural stance

-My work is shaped by a set of non-negotiable constraints:

-- **Execution precedes intelligence**
-- **Authority must be explicit**, never emergent
-- **State changes must be deterministic and replayable**
-- **Inference and control must remain separated**
-- **Observability is not optional**

-These constraints are architectural, not ideological.
-They exist to make systems inspectable, auditable, and correct over time.

-## Systems I care about

-I am drawn to systems that:

-- live for long periods
-- accumulate memory and responsibility
-- interact with humans, services, and other agents
-- cannot afford undefined behavior

-These are systems where **failure is expected**, and therefore must be *observable, controllable, and reversible*.

-This space includes AI agents, orchestration layers, cognitive runtimes, and execution environments designed to survive contact with reality.
+I treat intelligence as an **executable property of long-running systems**, embedded within explicit control planes, lifecycle management, and observable execution paths.

+My work operates under a small set of architectural constraints: execution precedes intelligence, authority must be explicit, state transitions must be deterministic and inspectable, and inference must remain separated from control.

+I am interested in systems that run continuously, accumulate responsibility over time, and must remain correct under failure, evolution, and scale.

 ## ICE — Intelligent Cognitive Ecosystem